Lyme Disease In Dogs: The Facts & What To Do About

 It’s one of every pet parents worst nightmares.
 Your pet has gotten into something they shouldn’t have and it might be poisonous.
 So which household items are toxic to pets?
 The American Society for the Prevention of Cruelty to Animals (ASPCA) maintains a comprehensive online list but here are some items you probably have around your house.

-- Medications: Make sure to keep medications in an out-of-reach place and locked up to avoid curious pets (especially cats) getting into cabinets.
+One of the top household items that are poisonous to pets.
+Make sure to keep medications in an out-of-reach place and locked up to avoid curious pets (especially cats) getting into cabinets.
 If you can, keep the pills in their original container with a child safety lock.

 This one is self-explanatory.
 Rodenticides are usually poison designed to kill rodents.

-- Insecticides: This one is also self-explanatory.
+Additionally, this one is also self-explanatory.
 Insecticides are often chemical-based and can cause harm if ingested.